-

 (Reviewed by Cathy Carey) “I have spent the greater part of my life trying to deepen relations between Russia and the United States.
 But in 2014 all these efforts seemed for naught.
 Heightening my sense of frustration, I was banned … Continue reading

-Posted in American Politics, Bios and Memoirs, Non-fiction, Our Best, Politics
+Posted in American Politics, Bios and Memoirs, Non-fiction, Politics and Social Justice, Reviewers' Top Picks

 Tagged cold war, diplomacy, Obama, Putin, Russia, treason, Trump